Financial Aid

 Once the Summer Session has started, your course schedule will be monitored on a weekly basis and your aid and disbursement dates will be adjusted accordingly.
 You are not eligible to receive aid for courses that you drop, withdraw, or repeat more than once after previously earning a passing grade.
 Non-attendance, complete withdrawal and unearned grades (F's) may reduce your aid eligibility.
 We suggest you check with our office before making any changes to your schedule to determine the impact to your awards.

 Important: Please be aware that in some cases, receiving a Pell Grant in the Summer could reduce your Pell Grant in the following Fall or Spring terms.
-Also, disbursement dates and amounts will vary based on your class schedule and will begin No Earlier than May 19, 2025.
-Loans and some Pell Grants will not be disbursed until 8-10 days before the start of your 6th credit (3rd for graduate students).
+Also, disbursement dates and amounts will vary based on your class schedule and will begin no earlier than May 21, 2026.
+Loans will not be disbursed until 8-10 days before the start of your 6th credit (3rd for graduate students).

-If you are planning to register for Summer courses (applicable towards your degree) through another UH System campus, in addition to your UH Hilo courses, please be sure to submit a UH Hilo Prior Authorization for Transfer Credit for Financial Aid Form (PDF).
+If you are planning to register for Summer courses (applicable towards your degree) through another institution within the UH System, please be sure to submit a UH Hilo Prior Authorization for Transfer Credit for Financial Aid Form (PDF ).
 You must maintain at least one (1) class at UH Hilo to be eligible.
 Your eligibility for additional financial aid for those courses will be reviewed.
-Only courses that are CPoS* eligible will be considered for calculating Title IV aid eligibility
+Only courses that are CPoS* eligible will be considered when calculating Title IV aid eligibility.